|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 BUSU does not have a policy expressly committing BUSU to upholding campus free speech rights, however BUSU’s Operating Policies and Procedures protect student groups against arbitrary and content-based denial of ratified status, and from denial of BUSU services and facilities:

-Section 86 of the Club By-law states that de-ratification will occur if clubs:
+Section 84 of the Club By-law states that de-ratification will occur if clubs demonstrate:

-Section 13 of the Elections Bylaw empowers the Chief Returning Officer (CRO) to approve or reject campaign literature and other communication tools without specifying the criteria that the CRO follows when approving or disapproving such materials.
+Section 13.8 of the Elections and Referenda Policy empowers the Chief Returning Officer (CRO) to approve or reject campaign literature and other communication tools without specifying the criteria that the CRO follows when approving or disapproving such materials.

 BUSU did not take a stand against the University’s failure to ensure campus security removed protesters who disrupted a scheduled lecture on campus in February 2015.